 There’s a lot to love about the You Need a Budget (YNAB) budgeting software.
 But one of the key features that sets it apart from Mint.com is that it allows for longer-term planning.
 With Mint, you cant change a budget for that month until the first of the month.
 That gets frustrating if your budget varies by month and you want to plan for that.

 With YNAB, though, you can set up budgets for several months in the future.
-Another key feature is easy goal setting, which I personally prefer to Mint’s financial goals options.
+Another key feature is easy goal setting, which I personally prefer over Mint’s financial goals options.
 Plus, the point of YNAB is to learn to live on last month’s income.
 It takes time to get to this point.
 But it’s a worthy goal that can make your financial life much more stable.

-For Planning Ahead: Pocketsmith
+For Planning Ahead: PocketSmith

 The most attractive part of PocketSmith is its ability to forecast accurately.
 But it also has a great backward-looking feature in the form of an excellent search engine.
 This lets you quickly find and pull up any past transaction, which can be handy if you’re looking for something specific.
 Overall, this is a great option.
 Check out our full review here.

-Special offer for Dough Roller readers: Get 50% a Premium monthly subscription for the first two months.
+Special offer for Dough Roller readers: Get 50% off a Premium monthly subscription for the first two months.
 Try it here.

 For the Envelope Budget: Mvelopes